seandstewart/bardly/pending/romances/cymbeline/uncut.md

 The legions now in Gallia sooner landed
 In our not-fearing Britain than have tidings
 Of any penny tribute paid.
 Our countrymen
-Are men more order’d than when Julius Caesar
+Are men more order'd than when Julius Caesar
 Smiled at their lack of skill, but found
 their courage
 Worthy his frowning at: their discipline,